hybridindie/spree_sunspot_search/README.md

 SpreeSunspotSearch
 ==================

 Adds Solr search to Spree using [Sunspot]:https://github.com/sunspot/sunspot .
+This is a moving targer and is very beta and should be treated as such.
+This is compatable with the current 0.70 release of Spree only due to gem requirements.

 Install